lecanardcolvert/inf3135-tp1/sujet.md

 If no argument is provided, the program prints this help and exit.\n\
 \n\
 Canvas options:\n\
-  -n HEIGHT,WIDTH           Creates a new empty canvas of HEIGHT rows\n\
+  -n HEIGHT,WIDTH           Creates a new empty canvas of HEIGHT rows and\n\
-                            and WIDTH columns.
-Must be used as first option.\n\
+                            WIDTH columns.
+Should be used as first option,\n\
+                            otherwise, the behavior is undefined.\n\
                             Ignores stdin.\n\
   -s                        Shows the canvas and exit.\n\
   -k                        Enables colored output.
 Replaces characters\n\